Advanced Remote Storage Optimization: Making Remote Storage Feel Like Local NVMe

 - Configure lsyncd for real-time synchronization

-Create file /etc/lsyncd/lsyncd.conf.lua
+Create file /etc/lsyncd/lsyncd.conf.lua:

 settings {